jgato/jgato/random_docs/Just a little about IPv6.md

 * From [fe80::a81:f4ff:fea6:dc01], this is the LL from the Router.
 LL addresses are used in this protocol.
 Some advantages: it is unique, so routers will always have the same LL Address, the NDP protocol can be used to autoconfigure network on host (no Unicast address yet, but already have a LL).
 More details [here](https://networkengineering.stackexchange.com/questions/55602/link-local-address-using-in-ndp-ipv6)

 * It also contains the source MAC address (Source linkaddr):  which finish similar to the LL.
-Remember the LL is derived from MAC addr, so now we also know the MAC of the router.
+Remember the LL is derived from MAC addr.

 * We receive a route with a network prefix: Prefix: [2620:52:0:1351::/64] that is added to the route table of our server (network configuration and discovery):